 It is easy to see how each of these can be facilitated by the arts and cultural participation.

-Expertly fielding a number of questions, the take home message was that there are crucial roles for varied research strategies; indeed attention to mixed methods is the only suitable approach to understanding complex and subjective phenomena.
+Messages included that there are crucial roles for varied research strategies; indeed attention to mixed methods is the only suitable approach to understanding complex and subjective phenomena.
 We must collaborate with commissioners and policy makers – who need science on which to base their decisions – on those outcomes we can measure, and at the same time offer caution about the the limits of the medical model and its (in)ability to capture everything we should be interested in.

 The next post to follow immediately today, will include further highlights from the conference.